ON THE TRAIL OF THE TEQUILA SLAMMER

 In ancient times, the indigenous people of Mexico believed tequila to be a gift from the heavens.
 Having only used the leaves of the agave plant for such tasks as roofing their huts, one day, or so the legend goes, a lightning bolt burst from the clouds, striking a pile of piñas (the heart of the agave) and setting them alight.
 From this roasted pulp seeped goo emitting the most seductive aroma.
 Instantly smitten, they called it the nectar of the gods.
 And there was even better news to come: left to ferment the juice became “knock-out” gorgeous.
 Ever since those tentative, heady days, tequila has fuelled many a raucous night, the end of which is traditionally marked by a collective THUD.
 Hence the infamous line by George Carlin: ONE TEQUILA, TWO TEQUILA, THREE TEQUILA, FLOOR!

 As our overland journey through the Americas neared the town of Tequila, the thought of sampling a shot of tequila I might actually appreciate, as opposed to one that just gets the job done, had a definite allure.
-I mean, would you consider passing Reims without dropping in for a glass of champagne?
+I mean, would you pass Reims without dropping in for a glass of champagne?
 It was time to investigate further.

 At the entrance to Amatitán village a sign reads: “Bienvenido a Casa Herradura”.
 The company proclaims their product to be “El Mejor Tequila del Mundo”, which is just as well, for if I’m to wake up feeling as if I’ve been bludgeoned by a battalion of cavemen, I’d like to be able to say, “Man I feel rough.
 But it sure tasted good.’
 I’ve never yet been able to say that about drinking tequila.